Small values and forbidden values for the Fourier antidiagonal constant of a finite group

 A direct calculation shows that $\AD(A_5)= \frac{61}{15}$, and so in this sense Theorem \ref{t:implies solvable} is sharp.
 Particular properties of $A_5$, such as its subgroup structure and its Schur multiplier, play an important role in the proof of Theorem \ref{t:implies solvable}, since we need to analyze perfect groups that quotient onto $A_5$.

 One difficulty in proving Theorem \ref{t:implies solvable} is that $\AD$ is not monotone (in either direction) with respect to taking quotients, and so knowing that a group $H$ quotients onto $A_5$ does not immediately imply that $\AD(H)\geq\AD(A_5)$.
-Instead we require a detour through the \dt{commuting probability} $\cp(G)$, which has been studied extensively by several authors.
-Our strategy is inspired by an argument of Tong-Viet in \cite{TongViet_large}, and indeed the main work needed to prove Theorem \ref{t:implies solvable} lies in establishing the following stronger version of \cite[Lemma 2.4]{TongViet_large}.
+Instead we require a detour through the \dt{commuting probability} $\cp(G)$ (see the start of Section \ref{s:nonsolvable} for its definition).
+Our strategy is inspired by an argument of Tong-Viet in~\cite{TongViet_large}, and indeed the main work needed to prove Theorem~\ref{t:implies solvable} lies in establishing the following stronger version of \cite[Lemma 2.4]{TongViet_large}.

 \begin{prop} Let $H$ be a finite non-trivial perfect group satisfying $\cp(H)> \frac{1}{20}$.
 Then $H\cong A_5$ or $H\cong\SL(2,5)$. \end{prop} \end{subsection}